thotenn/nerd-gui/README.md

 # Dictation Manager

-A Python GUI application to manage [nerd-dictation](https://github.com/ideasman42/nerd-dictation) with support for multiple Vosk language models in Spanish and English.
+A Python GUI application for voice dictation with support for multiple backends (Vosk via integrated [nerd-dictation](https://github.com/ideasman42/nerd-dictation), and Whisper) with support for multiple languages.

 ## Features